King-cobra711/Frontend_Mentor_Hubble/README.md

 ## Starting the App

-- In the terminal navigate to the money_mover folder and then type `npm i` to ensure all dependencies are installed and then `npm start`.
+- In the terminal navigate to the Hubble_Landing_Page folder and then type `npm i` to ensure all dependencies are installed and then `npm start`.
 Example:

 1. `cd /Users/KingCobra711/Desktop/Hubble_Landing_Page`
 1. `npm i` press enter